Let's be thankful for the music that has held America together for almost 250 years!

 E-mail Klaus or Jerri at ohs.inc1966@verizon.net or call us at 201-337-9652.

-In other News
+In other News on Women's History Month, March, 2024

 Harriot Stanton(Elizabeth Cady Stanton's 6th child) and the Suffragist movement have a strong Bergen County, NJ history in Tenafly.
 Harriot led the Women's Land Army to provide home-grown food for soldiers & families left behind as the troops were deployed from Cresskill, NJ to go overseas in 1917 & 1918 for WWI.

-*See the photo below of "President Woodrow Wilson" with suffragist "Harriot Stanton Blatch" and a WWI Red Cross nurse from our 2017 History Day exhibit at the Hermitage in Ho-ho-kus.
+*We have photos of "President Woodrow Wilson" with suffragist "Harriot Stanton Blatch" and a WWI Red Cross nurse from our 2017 History Day exhibit at the Hermitage in Ho-ho-kus.

 Be sure to check out the Northwest Bergen History Coalition website for other local open-houses at http://www.nwbergenhistory.org/

 Find out about the new book from the historical societies of NW Bergen County.
 It was compiled and written by Peggy Norris and Kay Yeomans with photography by Marion T. Brown.
 It displays the wealth of antique quilts and coverlets the exists in Bergen County homes, complete with histories of the cloth artwork.
 Please contact us if you are interested in obtaining a copy for $25.
 Part of the price is a donation to the Oakland Historical Society.
+See the photos below and the notes on how to obtain a copy of this new book.

 E-mail Klaus or Jerri at ohs.inc1966@verizon.net or call us at 201-337-9652.

-In other News
+In other News on Women's History Month, March, 2024

 Harriot Stanton(Elizabeth Cady Stanton's 6th child) and the Suffragist movement have a strong Bergen County, NJ history in Tenafly.
 Harriot led the Women's Land Army to provide home-grown food for soldiers & families left behind as the troops were deployed from Cresskill, NJ to go overseas in 1917 & 1918 for WWI.

-*See the photo below of "President Woodrow Wilson" with suffragist "Harriot Stanton Blatch" and a WWI Red Cross nurse from our 2017 History Day exhibit at the Hermitage in Ho-ho-kus.
+*We have photos of "President Woodrow Wilson" with suffragist "Harriot Stanton Blatch" and a WWI Red Cross nurse from our 2017 History Day exhibit at the Hermitage in Ho-ho-kus.

 Be sure to check out the Northwest Bergen History Coalition website for other local open-houses at http://www.nwbergenhistory.org/

 Find out about the new book from the historical societies of NW Bergen County.
 It was compiled and written by Peggy Norris and Kay Yeomans with photography by Marion T. Brown.
 It displays the wealth of antique quilts and coverlets the exists in Bergen County homes, complete with histories of the cloth artwork.
 Please contact us if you are interested in obtaining a copy for $25.
 Part of the price is a donation to the Oakland Historical Society.
+See the photos below and the notes on how to obtain a copy of this new book.

 Members of the Oakland Historical Society got to meet with "President Woodrow Wilson" at the Hermitage May 20th 2017 at our History Day event.
 The re-enactor shared the president's support for the Red Cross aids during WWI, portrayed by Linda Arns, as well as for the suffragists as represented by "Harriot Stanton Blatch", daughter of Elizabeth Cady Stanton, portrayed by Jerri Angermueller.